 Toxicological Risk Assessment on Leachable Compounds in Parenteral Drug Product

-For a pharmaceutical testing laboratory, Gradient derived PDEs and toxicology-based exposure limits for potential leachable impurities in a parenterally administered drug product.
+For a pharmaceutical testing laboratory, Gradient derived permitted daily exposures (PDEs) and toxicology-based exposure limits for potential leachable impurities in a parenterally administered drug product.
 We conducted a toxicological risk assessment of the identified chemicals for systemic toxicity, genotoxicity, carcinogenicity, and developmental and reproductive toxicity, and used read-across to analog chemicals where necessary.
 Based on the results of these evaluations, we proposed chemical-specific PDEs, as appropriate.